-Time Call To Call From Media Outlet Reporter / Contact Name Telephone Numbers Work Fax Remarks / Information Required Tillic Can 10 Can i ioni Micula Gatici Reporter / Contact Name quilou
+Time Call To Call From Media Outlet Reporter / Contact Name Telephone Numbers Remarks / Information Required Tillic Can 10 Can i ioni Micula Gatici Reporter / Contact Name Work Fax Remarks / information Required

 Document all key events, conversations, and meetings on this form.
 Where lengthy notes are necessary, use additional copies or the back of the page.